-Drawings and general provisions of the Contract, including General and Supplementary Conditions A. and Division 1 Specification Sections, apply to this Section.
+Drawings and general provisions of the Contract, including General and Supplementary Conditions Α. and Division 1 Specification Sections, apply to this Section.

+- This Section includes the following: A.

+- Seeding.
+1.

+- Related Sections include the following: Β.

+- 1.

-- This Section includes the following: A. - Seeding and prep at all construction areas. - 2.
-Sod and prep at areas indicated. - B. - Related Sections include the following: Division 2 Section "Site Clearing" for topsoil stripping and stockpiling.
-Division 2 Section "Earthwork" for excavation, filling and backfilling, and rough grading. - 3.
-Division 2 Section "Subdrainage" for subsurface drainage.
+- Division 2 Section "Site Clearing" for topsoil stripping and stockpiling.
+Division 2 Section "Earthwork" for excavation, filling and backfilling, and rough grading.
+2.

+- Division 2 Section "Subdrainage" for subsurface drainage.
+3.

 - Finish Grade: Elevation of finished surface of planting soil.
-A. - B. Manufactured Soil: Soil produced off-site by homogeneously blending mineral soils or sand with stabilized organic soil amendments to produce topsoil or planting soil. - C. Planting Soil: Native or imported topsoil, manufactured topsoil, or surface soil modified to become topsoil; mixed with soil amendments. - Subgrade: Surface or elevation of subsoil remaining after completing excavation, or top surface of a D. fill or backfill immediately beneath planting soil.
+A. - Manufactured Soil: Soil produced off-site by homogeneously blending mineral soils or sand with B. stabilized organic soil amendments to produce topsoil or planting soil. - Planting Soil: Native or imported topsoil, manufactured topsoil, or surface soil modified to become C. topsoil; mixed with soil amendments. - D. Subgrade: Surface or elevation of subsoil remaining after completing excavation, or top surface of a fill or backfill immediately beneath planting soil.

 - Product Data: For each type of product indicated.
-A. - Certification of Grass Seed: From seed vendor for each grass-seed monostand or mixture stating the В. botanical and common name and percentage by weight of each species and variety, and percentage of purity, germination, and weed seed.
-Include the year of production and date of packaging. - C. Qualification Data: For landscape Installer. - D. Planting Schedule: Indicating anticipated planting dates for each type of planting. - E. Maintenance Instructions: Recommended procedures to be established by Owner for maintenance of lawns during a calendar year.
+A. - Certification of Grass Seed: From seed vendor for each grass-seed monostand or mixture stating the B. botanical and common name and percentage by weight of each species and variety, and percentage of purity, germination, and weed seed.
+Include the year of production and date of packaging. - C. Qualification Data: For landscape Installer. - Planting Schedule: Indicating anticipated planting dates for each type of planting.
+D. - Maintenance Instructions: Recommended procedures to be established by Owner for maintenance of E. lawns during a calendar year.
 Submit before expiration of required maintenance periods.